sfrancisatx/experiment626/experiment626-server/Plan.md

 - Fleets Contain Ships
 - Fleets move, not Ships
 - Only exist when sending ships from A to B
-Ships
+- Only can ever be attackers, can't be intercepted Ships
 - Stored in Stars or Fleets
 - Expand on Later